-Disinfection Procedure
+Decontamination Procedure

-Disinfecting touch surfaces is an important step in limiting the spread of the disease.
-Standard laboratory supplies and disinfectants (such as household bleach) are sufficient for disinfection of spaces in which a person with suspected or confirmed COVID-19 has been present.
-Due to the sensitive research materials and equipment, the lab will manage the disinfection of the laboratory spaces.
+Disinfecting touch surfaces is an important step in limiting the spread of COIVD-19.
+Disinfectants found on the EPA List N: Disinfectants for Coronavirus (COVID-19) must be used for disinfection of spaces in which a person with suspected or confirmed COVID-19 has been present.
+Due to the sensitive nature of research materials and equipment, lab personnel will manage the disinfection of the laboratory spaces.